John Templeton Trading Strategy

 4) Reinvestment

-5) Undervalued shares
+5) Undervalued stocks

 In fact, all major businessmen in the world adhere to a similar scheme.